edrpls/chrome-extensions-what-why-how/post.md

 /* Connect to the extension's port and listen to messages */ chrome.runtime.onConnect.addListener(port => {
     port.onMessage.addListener(message => {
-        /* Perform an action if ther message meets our criteria */ if (message.code === "sendRequest") {
+        /* Perform an action if the message meets our criteria */ if (message.code === "sendRequest") {
             callEndpoint();
         }